dustin/gomemcached/README.markdown

 # gomemcached

-This is a memcached server in [go][go].
+This is a memcached binary protocol toolkit in [go][go].

-It's currently exceedingly simple, but I'll make it do something useful over time as I play with the language more.
+It provides client and server functionality as well as a little sample server showing how I might make a server if I valued purity over performance.

-## Design
+## Server Design

 <div>
   <img src="http://dustin.github.com/images/gomemcached.png"